islandora-interest-groups/Islandora-Metadata-Interest-Group/README.md

 ## Become a Participant

 The group is open to anyone interested in participating.
-To add your name to the list of Islandora Metadata Interest Group participants, you can create a pull request on that document in this repository or email one of the conveners (see above).
+To add your name to the list of Islandora Metadata Interest Group participants, you can create a pull request on the Participants.md document in this repository or email one of the conveners (see above).